Anishachhotray/20-days-20-JavaScript-projects/README.md

 A simple and interactive To-Do List application built using HTML, CSS, and JavaScript.
 This app allows users to add tasks, mark them as completed, and delete them when finished.

+### Day 11 - Password Generator

+A simple and secure Password Generator built using HTML, CSS, and JavaScript.
+This application generates random passwords based on a user-defined length and allows users to copy the generated password with a single click.